 The video that’s displayed below was created by industrial supply company Grainger, and it does a great job of breaking down how the accident in 1911 affected the way organizations promoted safety in the following century.
 The video also explains how companies stand to benefit from cultivating cultures of safety.

 Attitudes toward safety continue to evolve and grow.
-Dr. Treasa Turnbeaugh, the current CEO of BCSP, describes how organizations fare best when they strive to create a proactive safety culture and incorporate safety into their “continuous improvement plan.”
+According to experts, organizations fare best when they strive to create a proactive safety culture and incorporate safety into their continuous improvement plans.
 This can lead to gains in productivity and quality as well.

 National Safety Month Today

 The NSC and related organizations are determined to make the Triangle fire the last time in which safety was prioritized only after the fact.
-As Dr. Turnbeaugh notes in the video above, too much effort is sometimes put into responding to tragedy instead of creating cultures of safety that prevent tragedies from ever occurring in the first place.
+Safety has to be a forward-looking priority, otherwise the risk is to spend too much effort into responding to tragedy instead of creating cultures of safety that prevent tragedies from ever occurring in the first place.

 One way in which the NSC strives to keep safety at the forefront of everyday activity is by promoting events like National Safety Month.
 Every June, National Safety Month reminds us about the critical importance of safety, and the NSC offers resources to help workforce leaders discuss important topics with their teams.